The John Coates Charitable Trust

 • Charities considered “too small” by trustees

-• More than one grant to any organization within a 12-month period (though renewal support possible in subsequent years)
+• More than one grant to any organisation within a 12-month period (though renewal support possible in subsequent years)

 Helpful Hinchilla